javadoug/swizzle-params/README.md

 Note: when installed locally the path to the swizzle-cli is `./node_modules/.bin/swizzle` or `.\node_modules\.bin\swizzle` on Windows.
 For convenience this documentation just uses swizzle.
+Tip: in your terminal set PATH=$PATH:./node_modules/.bin before running these commands.

 ```
 > swizzle add-param --name appKey --desc "the app key" --default-value abcd